Ar Dhroim (Ar Muin) na Muice: Not Quite The Same as “High on the Hog”

 na muc, of the pigs (NB: the final “-a” of “muca” gets dropped; cuid na muc, swill)

 One caveat about this phrase.
 The first two results of my Google search brought up examples with some pretty glaring grammatical errors.
-I’ll not name names, but I’ll give you a heads up about the mistakes, so you don’t fall into the same trap.
+I’ll not name names, but I’ll give you a heads-up about the mistakes, so you don’t fall into the same trap.
 If you try Googling the incorrect phrases, you’ll probably find the source.
-Unless someone corrects those postings, in which case, this will be a mere, but hopefully useful, exercise.
+Unless someone corrects those postings, in which case this will be a mere, but hopefully useful, exercise.

 For our phrase, we need “na muice,” which means “of the pig.”
 Not that “na” actually means “of.”
 No way!
 It’s a form of the definite article (“the”) which incorporates the idea of “of” when used with the tuiseal ginideach (muice instead of just muc).

 To top things off, a commenter writing in to the “ná muice” perp asked another misleading question, “Cá bhfuil na muice?” <osna, osna, osna> (those are my sighs, not those of duine scríofa na nótaí tráchta).
 Well-intended, no doubt, but one rule of thumb for Irish, and any other inflected language, is that one typically can’t pluck an element out of one sentence and plump it down in the middle another sentence as is.
 The very nature of inflection (in grammar) is that endings change, all the time. Ábhar ollbhlag eile!
 I assume the commenter wanted to ask, “Where is the pig?”
-That would be “Cá bhfuil an mhuc?” [say “un wook,” with the “wook” part more or less as in Wookie].
-That “Wookie” comparisons doesn’t apply if you’re a Munster Irish speaker, since they’d likely pronounce “the pig” as “un vook” and, fad m’eolais, “wookie” never has an initial “v” sound, even when Munster Irish speakers discuss Star Wars.
+That would be “Cá bhfuil an mhuc?” [say “un wook,” with the “wook” part more or less as in Wookiee].
+That “Wookiee” comparison doesn’t apply if you’re a Munster Irish speaker, since they’d likely pronounce “the pig” as “un vook” and, fad m’eolais, “wookiee” never has an initial “v” sound, even when Munster Irish speakers discuss Star Wars.

 The commenter might possibly have intended to ask “Where are the pigs?” since that would retain the “na” (now simply to go with a plural subject, na muca).
 That would be, “Cá bhfuil na muca?”
 But I doubt they meant plural, since the “pig’s back” phrase seems to refer to one perpetually lucky, everlasting pig, with space for all on its generous back.